 Despite the critical drawbacks, the dynamic analysis holds a firm ground for security and quality assurance.
 Knowing your developer’s secure coding practice is a plus point and reduces security weaknesses.
-But as no one dose of vaccination could boost immunity against common cyber attacks, you must detect the real-world vulnerabilities by real-world attack simulation.
+But as no one dose of vaccination could boost immunity against common cyber attacks, you must detect real-world vulnerabilities by real-world attack simulation.
 For that, DAST is very important.

-To make your application resilient, you must test them from attacker’s perspective; DAST offers a wide variety of software testing, including memory corruption, cross-site request forgery (CSRF), cross-site scripting (XSS), SQL injection, encryption, authentication, IDOR, API attacks and much more.
+To make your application resilient, you must test them from the attacker’s perspective; DAST offers a wide variety of software testing, including memory corruption, cross-site request forgery (CSRF), cross-site scripting (XSS), SQL injection, encryption, authentication, IDOR, API attacks and much more.
 Of course, the dynamic analysis’s effectiveness depends on how often the test is performed and how well the scanner studies the application.
 Still, whatever the case, DAST effectively investigates applications from an attacker’s perspective.

-With the DAST, you can remove the open source web application software project (OWASP) top 10 risks which are also valuable to attackers in penetrating the running application.
-In addition, this testing allows to test the application’s internal health through the response and determine the external application environment, connected physical or virtual resources like web services, API endpoints, host systems such as networks endpoint, and other components your application is linked to.
+With the DAST, you can remove the open source web application software project (OWASP) top 10 risks, which are also valuable to attackers in penetrating the running application.
+In addition, this testing allows us to test the application’s internal health through the response and determine the external application environment, connected physical or virtual resources like web services, API endpoints, host systems such as networks endpoint, and other components your application is linked to.

 What is static application security testing (SAST)?

 Static application security testing, famous as SAST, is another approach to testing and validating application security.
-Unlike DAST, SAST is used as a white box testing- which means the testers already have access to the entire application architecture, codes, and design, etc. which helps them analyse the application documents, source code, binaries, byte code, framework, design, and functionalities to detect security vulnerabilities.
+Unlike DAST, SAST is used as a white box testing- which means the testers already have access to the entire application architecture, codes, design, etc., which helps them analyse the application documents, source code, binaries, byte code, framework, design, and functionalities to detect security vulnerabilities.